 Spirit Reportedly Considers Bankruptcy Filing

-The carrier has reportedly met with creditors to support a Chapter 11 filing for ‘reorganization’ bankruptcy.
+Spirit has reportedly engaged in talks with bondholders and other creditors to support a Chapter 11 filing for “reorganization” bankruptcy.

 Spirit's first A321neo (Photo: Spirit Airlines)